japila-books/spark-sql-internals/mkdocs/spark-sql-JDBCRelation.md

+title: JDBCRelation

-== [[JDBCRelation]] JDBCRelation -- Relation with Inserting or Overwriting Data, Column Pruning and Filter Pushdown
+# JDBCRelation -- Relation with Inserting or Overwriting Data, Column Pruning and Filter Pushdown

 `JDBCRelation` is a <<BaseRelation, BaseRelation>> that supports <<InsertableRelation, inserting or overwriting data>> and <<PrunedFilteredScan, column pruning with filter pushdown>>.